Actor: Compensation

+The profession of acting has always had a large breadth of potential incomes.
+Some actors in 1600s England earned a comfortable income, with Shakespeare himself likely earning 6 shillings per week during his early acting career, which was a typical wage for a skilled tradesman.

+In 2024, the median hourly wage for actors in the United States was $23.33 per hour.
+Many lack benefits such as health insurance, with only 12.7% of SAG-AFTRA members earning enough income to qualify for its health plan.
+Full-time actors in Britain earned a median of £22,500 in the same year, slightly less than the minimum wage.

+Despite lower median incomes in the profession, some actors earn exceedingly large incomes.
+Film actors such as Aamir Khan and Sandra Bullock have earned tens of millions of dollars for single film productions.

+In the United States, union child actors are paid a daily rate of at least $1,204, although due to their legal status as minors, most or all of the income chiefly goes to the parents or legal guardians.
+In California, the Coogan Act requires 15% of a child's earnings be placed into a blocked trust account, to be opened when they become a legal adult.
+Illinois, New York, New Mexico, and Louisiana all have similar requirements.

 Gender pay gap

-In 2015, Forbes reported that "...just 21 of the 100 top-grossing films of 2014 featured a female lead or co-lead, while only 28.1% of characters in 100 top-grossing films were female...".
+In 2015, Forbes reported that "...just 21 of the 100 top-grossing films of 2014 featured a female lead or co-lead, while only 28.1 percent of characters in 100 top-grossing films were female...".
 "In the U.S., there is an "industry-wide [gap] in salaries of all scales.
 On average, white women earn 78 cents to every dollar a white man makes, while Hispanic women earn 56 cents to a white male's dollar, black women 64 cents and Native American women just 59 cents to that."
 Forbes analysis of US acting salaries in 2013 determined that the "...men on Forbes' list of top-paid actors for that year made 2 1/2 times as much money as the top-paid actresses.
 That means that Hollywood's best-compensated actresses made just 40 cents for every dollar that the best-compensated men made."

 Types

 Actors working in theatre, film, television, and radio have to learn specific skills.
 Techniques that work well in one type of acting may not work well in another type of acting.